-As principal investigator - "Fluorinated Ionic Liquids: New Engineering Solvents for Separation Processes" (Eduardo Sosa, PhD; Sergi Gomez, MSc); "Design of Fluorinated Ionic Liquids as Novel Task-Specific Fluids" (Nicole Vieira, PhD; Margarida Ferreira, PhD; Maria André, BI; Paulo Castro, BI; Ana Luísa Oliveira, MSc)
+As principal investigator - "Fluorinated Ionic Liquids: New Engineering Solvents for Separation Processes" (Paulo Castro, Post-doc; Eduardo Sosa, PhD student; Andres E. Redondo, BI); "Design of Fluorinated Ionic Liquids as Novel Task-Specific Fluids" (Nicole Vieira, Post-doc; Margarida Ferreira, PhD; Ana Luísa Oliveira, MSc)

 As coordinator - "KET4F-GAS Environmental Impact Mitigation of Fluorinates Gases using Key Enabling Technologies" (19 partners: 6 academic institutions, 1 public administration, 1 European platform, 1 Environmental Federation, 1 NGO, 1 Innovation Cluster, 2 private and public foundations and 6 industrial partners)

 As team member - "Bridging Nature-Inspired Ionic Fluids and Microfluidic Aqueous Biphasic Systems for the Purification of Monoclonal Antibodies" (Joana Bastos, PhD; Sara Carvalho, PhD)